 A pharmaceutical company must ensure that its medicinal product and the substances used in the manufacturing process at least meet the requirements subject to which the medicinal product was authorised.
 These requirements could concern the strength of the medicinal product, how fast it is dissolved, its purity, labelling, etc.

-The standards in the European Pharmacopoeia come into force in Denmark by means of the executive order "Danish Drug Standards" (Danish title: Bekendtgørelse om Danske Lægemiddelstandarder), which is published by the Danish Health and Medicines Authority.
+The standards in the European Pharmacopoeia come into force in Denmark by means of the executive order "Danish Drug Standards" (Danish title: Bekendtgørelse om Danske Lægemiddelstandarder), which is published by the Danish Medicines Agency.
 The Danish Drug Standards also contain standards not described in the Ph.
 Eur. but which apply to the Danish market nonetheless.

 The Danish Drug Standards are published three times a year.
 They are available in Danish only: Danske Lægemiddelstandarder